 When a mortgage offer comes to an ends, there should be a frictionless way to switch products and retain the customer.
 The process should be simple, easy to use and available 24/7, and fit for consumers who demand digital services that match living in the 21st century.
 And let’s have it fast, if you don’t mind.
-Does such mortgage technology exist?
+Does such mortgage switching software exist?

 Challenges for mortgage lenders overcome with technology

 People are riding a fintech wave at the moment.
 We’ve got platforms for banking, motor finance software, consumer lending solutions, and more.
 Financial services are available at our fingertips.
 As mortgage

 s offers come to an end, the process of knowing what to do next if you’re a consumer is now easier than ever.
 And mortgage lenders are benefiting from advances in technology too.